Artem Laguta

-Artem Grigoryevich Laguta (Артём Григорьевич Лагута; born 13 November 1990) is a Russian motorcycle speedway rider and member of the Russian national team.
+Artem Grigoryevich Laguta (Артём Григорьевич Лагута; born 13 November 1990) is a Russian motorcycle speedway rider and former member of the Russian national team.
 He is the 2021 World Champion.

 Career details

 Laguta became the Russian champion in 2010 and 2011.

 In August 2010, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2011 Grand Prix.

 He is also a three times world team champion with Russia after partnering Emil Sayfutdinov during three consecutive years, as Russia won the Speedway of Nations in 2018, 2019 and 2020.
 In April 2020, he obtained a dual national speedway licence after obtaining a Polish licence, although he continued to represent Russia.

 Laguta became the 2021 Individual World Champion after winning the 2021 Speedway Grand Prix with 192 points.
 He won five rounds out of eleven and overtook defending champion Bartosz Zmarzlik in the points standings in round 10, which proved to be the pivotal moment of the Championship.

-In 2022 and 2023, Laguta was unable to defend his world title following the Fédération Internationale de Motocyclisme ban on Russian and Belarusian motorcycle riders, teams, officials, and competitions as a result of the 2022 Russian invasion of Ukraine.
+From 2022 to 2024, Laguta was unable to defend his world title following the Fédération Internationale de Motocyclisme ban on Russian and Belarusian motorcycle riders, teams, officials, and competitions as a result of the 2022 Russian invasion of Ukraine.

+In June 2023, he signed for King's Lynn Stars for his first season in British speedway, where he competed in the SGB Premiership 2023.